 The second Ben’s Independent Grocer has all but taken over the block facing the main road at Plaza Batai; Benjamin Yong’s second supermarket outpost is also affectionately known as ‘Little Big’.
 To learn more, see our list of the top things to check out at BIG Plaza Batai.

 A yakitori joint kitted out like an upscale gentlemen’s club – this combination is unique enough to warrant a visit, surely.
 Sleek leather sofas, wooden flooring and an impressive walk-in whisky ‘closet’ up the dining experience, which usually revolves around grilled skewered meat.
 Chicken, duck, lamb and wagyu beef, although immaculately prepared, look common next to the restaurant’s bizarre offering: air-dried sting ray.
-Bonus: Unlike its TTDI outlet, the Plaza Batai outlet is also open for lunch, with a special brunch set menu on weekends.

 The beauty bar is primed to style you into a state of relaxation and repair with its wash and blow dry, as well as massages and mani-pedis – and the best part is that it’s open as early as 7.30am on weekdays, so you can (sort of) say ‘I woke up like this’.
 No cuts, no colour.
 A wash and blow dry clocks in at RM38; a ten-minute scalp massage will set you back RM10; and for a basic manicure, prices start at RM35.